Baltimore Sister Cities

 Youth in Baltimore, our sister cities around the world, and other locales that are part of Sister Cities International were invited to join this annual contest.
 The 2023 theme was “Peace by Piece: Food Security in My Community”.

 In August 2023, 16-year-old ZHANG Jingwu from Baltimore’s sister city of Xiamen was named the second-place winner of the photography category for his piece “On the Field of Hope”.
 Jingwu described his photo as portraying “A bountiful harvest and boundless hope.
 The yellow grains in the sun form a golden ocean, and the terraced fields transformed from the hills are layered on top of each other, showing the hope of thriving in the sunlight.
 The golden sunlight renders the banana trees in the field emerald and gold, and the rich colors show the joy of the harvest in the mountains.”
+Oleksandra Volekova from Kremenchuk, Ukraine won second place for her essay “Pulling Together – My Community Gains Back Food Security.”
+She was entered into the contest via her connection to the Baltimore-Odesa Sister City Committee.

 See the corresponding Sister Cities International webpage, winners announcement, and Xiamen Foreign Affairs Office social media post (in Chinese) for more details, including depictions of the young artists and their work.

 Special thanks to Nacoya (Coya) Villegas from Baltimore Sister Cities and to the Baltimore-Xiamen Sister City Committee for coordinating Baltimore Sister Cities and Xiamen’s participation in the 2023 YAAS program.
+Thanks also to Baltimore-Odesa Sister City Committee for their contribution.

-Architecture student trip to Rotterdam (2023)
+Architecture student trip to Rotterdam

 Students and faculty from Morgan State University School of Architecture + Planning (MSU SA+P) traveled to Baltimore’s sister city of Rotterdam in the Netherlands in March 2023.

-• Trip travelogue
+• Trip travelogue for the March 2023 trip

-• About the trip
+• About the 2023 trip

 • Companion webinar series